lisamurphy788/covid_data/README.md

 * [Am I responsive?](http://ami.responsivedesign.is/#)- To see display the website as mock ups

-# 5. Testing
+# Testing
+- Throughout the project developement I was contineously testing through print statements on the gitpod terminal.
+- Continued testing on Heroku to try to improve the appearance of the data.

+## Validator Testing
 - I used [PEP8 Python Validator](https://validator.w3.org/#validate_by_input) to check python code for errors
 - PEP8 code validator and returned no errors

 ![PEP8 Validator](readmeimages/pep8validator.PNG)

-- Throughout the project developement i was contineously testing through print statements on the gitpod terminal.
-- Continued testing on Heroku to try to improve the appearance of the data.

-- User story testing
+## User story testing
 1. As a user, I want to be able to enter in the daily Covid data.
 COMPLETED
 2. As a user, I want the daily data to update the overall summary data.COMPLETED
 3. As a user, I want to see my inputs.COMPLETED